 How To Treat White Spot On Betta Fish

-To treat white spot disease on your betta, it helps to understand the lifecycle of ich.
+To treat white spot disease on your betta, it helps to understand its lifecycle.
 This means knowing how long each stage lasts and what medications are needed at which time; otherwise, all of your hard work will be for nothing.

-The white spot parasite has 3 main life stages, which are listed below:
+The white spot parasite has 3 main life stages:

 - The trophont stage – During the initial stage of infection, the trophont invades its host and buries beneath the thin layer of skin on its body or can infect the gills.
 During this stage, white spots begin to appear.